 18 years of teaching preschool.
 This will be my 15th year at St. Monica Catholic School.

 2014 Mercer Island Preschool Association Exceptional Educator Award

 Presenter at the 2003 Washington Association for the Education of Young Children Convention

-Graduated Magna Cum Laude WSU 2009
+Graduated Magna Cum Laude at WSU 2009

 Favorite school activity

 I work hard to provide a developmentally appropriate and learning-enriched classroom for all PreK students.
 I want to help students discover their amazing abilities and get them started on the road to becoming life-long learners.
 I look forward to what I call “light bulb” moments that happen every day at this age.
-The moment where something clicks and a student gets excited to have just truly learned something new.
+The moment where something clicks, and a student gets excited to have just truly learned something new.

 From the children’s Book: Ish By Peter H. Reynolds

 “Ramon felt light and energized.
 Thinking ish-ly allowed his ideas to flow freely.
 He began to draw what he felt-loose lines.
 Quickly springy out.
 Without worry.”

 This is one of my favorite children’s books about a young child whose art is criticized.
 He later discovers that although his paintings don’t look exactly like a tree or a flower, they look tree-ish or flower-ish.
 This revelation inspires the child to look at his artwork in a proud new light, and the creativity never stops from there.